March 2008 Archives

 (David Allen writes Sunday, Wednesday and Friday, more flakes of corn.)

-This week's restaurant: Hilltop Jamaican Market and Restaurant, 1061 E. Holt Ave., Pomona.
+Hilltop Jamaican Market and Restaurant, 1061 E. Holt Ave. (at Clark), Pomona

 Their business card says Hilltop's, the signs say Hilltop.
 I'll go with Hilltop.
 Anyway, I've passed by this place for years and, while forever meaning to investigate it, always came up with excuses not to stop.
 Hilltop is in a narrow storefront in an aging building and the curb is painted green.
 The neighborhood is slightly dubious.
 But finally I stopped for lunch last Wednesday.